bcgov/entity/rfcs/rfc-colin-states-mapping-to-lear.md

 There are still some details that need to be fleshed out for filings like the ones below.
 These details will be worked out as we implement the filings in LEAR.

-**Involuntary dissolution** - this is currently a manual process that transitions a business to D1 to D2 based on some conditions.
+**Involuntary dissolution** - this is currently a manual process that transitions a business from D1 to D2 based on some conditions.
 Uncertain as to how this changes in LEAR and how we will represent the involuntary dissolution process from a data and process perspective.
 Will the manual process become an automated process in LEAR?
+We will also need to know if furnishing a customer with their dissolution status is necessary.

 # Reference